Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 TsCore/NotificationThemes
 ```

-Content Patcher Content Packs can use `EditData` to add custom Notification Themes or edit existing themes.
+Content Patcher Content Packs can use `EditData` to register custom Notification Themes.

 Themes can control colors, borders, text appearance, layout, screen position, and when a notification should be dismissed.

+T's Core also provides several built-in Notification Themes which can be used directly or inherited by custom themes.

 ---